 The SanDisk Extreme Portable SSD is also extremely light.
-At a few ounces, it weighs so little that it comes with a hook for you to attach it to a key ring.
+It weighs so little at a few ounces that it comes with a hook for you to attach it to a key ring.
 Now it makes a nice little key-fob that can hold up to 2TB of storage space.
 Not bad at all!

 SanDisk Extreme Portable SSD’s detail photos

 What is bad, however, is the security software SanDisk preloads on the drive.